JuMe87/meet/README.md

 ## FEATURE 5: DATA VISUALIZATION

-### SCENARIO 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY
+### SCENARIO 1: Show a chart with the number of upcoming events in each city

 **User Story**: